ag2718/ag2718/README.md

-## Hi there 👋
+## I'm Aarush, a student at MIT studying computer science and engineering along with physics.

-I'm Aarush, a student at MIT studying computer science and engineering along with physics.
 My current interests span a wide variety of fields, including software + systems engineering, ML/AI, and digital HW design.
 Check out my pinned repositories to see some of the projects I've worked!

 Email: [aarushg@mit.edu](mailto:aarushg@mit.edu)